cschlaffner/PROTzilla2/dev-guide.md

 ### project structure
 [...]

-### the runner
-PROTzilla can be used not only in the browser but also from the command line without a graphical user interface.
-The runner is a practical tool for this.
-It can execute an entire workflow without further user input.
-In the future, the runner should also be executable from the browser.
-This way, as soon as researchers created a workflow with the analysis they want to perform, they can get their results for multiple datasets with less effort.
-PROTzilla is thus intended to be an independent package that also works independently of Django.
-> [!NOTE]
-> think about whether new features should be implemented in the `protzilla` or `ui` folder.

 ### workflow structure
 To analyze protein data in PROTzilla a user will go through **sections** "importing", "data_preprocessing", "data_analysis" and "data_integration".